 Tracking system

 Person trackingPerson tracking relies on unique identifiers that are temporarily (RFID tags) or permanently assigned to persons like personal identifiers (including biometric identifiers), or national identification numbers and a way to sample their positions, either on short temporal scales as through GPS or for public administration to keep track of a state's citizens or temporary residents.
 The purposes for doing so are numerous, for example from welfare and public security to mass surveillance.
 Attendance managementMobile phone services Location-based services (LBS) utilise a combination of A-GPS, newer GPS and cellular locating technology that is derived from the telematics and telecom world.
 Line of sight is not necessarily required for a location fix.
 This is a significant advantage in certain applications since a GPS signal can still be lost indoors.
 As such, A-GPS enabled cell phones and PDAs can be located indoors and the handset may be tracked more precisely.
 This enables non-vehicle centric applications and can bridge the indoor location gap, typically the domain of RFID and Real-time locating system (RTLS) systems, with an off the shelf cellular device.
 Currently[when?], A-GPS enabled handsets are still highly dependent on the LBS carrier system, so handset device choice and application requirements are still not apparent.
 Enterprise system integrators need the skills and knowledge to correctly choose the pieces that will fit the application and geography.
 ResearchIn the life sciences, animal tracking leverages a range of technologies to gather time-resolved data on animal identities, movement, and other behaviors in both wild and controlled environments with minimal human interference.
-For example, GPS telemetry systems log an animal's location at regular intervals locally,[4] while satellite tags transmit location data remotely.[5]
-Acoustic tags that communicate with underwater receiver arrays enable passive or active tracking of marine animals.[6]
-RFID tags also enable contactless identification and behavioral monitoring.[7]
-For smaller species, including social insects, barcode-based tracking systems allow automated identification and monitoring of hundreds of individuals simultaneously.[8]
+For example, GPS telemetry systems log an animal's location at regular intervals locally,[7] while satellite tags transmit location data remotely.[8]
+Acoustic tags that communicate with underwater receiver arrays enable passive or active tracking of marine animals.[9]
+RFID tags also enable contactless identification and behavioral monitoring.[10]
+For smaller species, including social insects, barcode-based tracking systems allow automated identification and monitoring of hundreds of individuals simultaneously.[11]
 These technologies vary in spatial and temporal resolution, data volume and handling, energy requirements, and operational range, but have in common that they enable scalable, long-term monitoring of animal movement across diverse environments and biological scales.
-Operational requirements![]() Regardless of the tracking technology, for the most part, the end-users just want to locate themselves or wish to find points of interest.
-The reality is that there is no "one size fits all" solution with locating technology for all conditions and applications.
-Application of tracking is a substantial basis for vehicle tracking in fleet management, asset management, individual navigation, social networking, or mobile resource management and more.
-Company, group or individual interests can benefit from more than one of the offered technologies depending on the context.
-GPS trackingGPS has global coverage but can be hindered by line-of-sight issues caused by buildings and urban canyons; Map matching techniques, which involve several algorithms, can help improve accuracy in such conditions.[9]
+Operational requirements![]() Different tracking technologies are suited for different conditions and applications, as no single solution fits all use cases.
+End-user applications often focus on self-location or finding points of interest.
+Tracking is used for vehicle tracking in fleet management, asset management, personal navigation, social networking, and mobile resource management.
+Depending on the context, a company, group, or individual might use a combination of these technologies.
+GPS trackingGPS has global coverage but can be hindered by line-of-sight issues caused by buildings and urban canyons; Map matching techniques, which involve several algorithms, can help improve accuracy in such conditions.[12]
 RFID is excellent and reliable indoors or in situations where close proximity to tag readers is feasible, but has limited range and still requires costly readers.
 RFID stands for Radio Frequency Identification.
-This technology uses electromagnetic waves to receive the signal from the targeting object to then save the location on a reader that can be looked at through specialized software.[10][11]
+This technology uses electromagnetic waves to receive the signal from the targeting object to then save the location on a reader that can be looked at through specialized software.[13][14]
 Real-time locating systems (RTLS)RTLS are enabled by Wireless LAN systems (according to IEEE 802.11) or other wireless systems (according to IEEE 802.15) with multilateration.
 Such equipment is suitable for certain confined areas, such as campuses and office buildings.
 RTLS requires system-level deployments and server functions to be effective.
 Bluetooth Low Energy (BLE)BLE tags are inexpensive and energy-efficient, with batteries that can last for years.
 Its accuracy is moderate, around 2–3 meters, and it can be affected by interference from other electronic devices.
 In virtual spaceIn virtual space technology, a tracking system is generally a system capable of rendering virtual space to a human observer while tracking the observer's coordinates.
-For instance, in dynamic virtual auditory space simulations, a head tracker provides information to a central processor in real time and this enables the processor to select what functions are necessary to give feedback to the user in relation to where they are positioned.[12]
+For instance, in dynamic virtual auditory space simulations, a head tracker provides information to a central processor in real time and this enables the processor to select what functions are necessary to give feedback to the user in relation to where they are positioned.[15]
 Additionally, there is vision-based trajectory tracking, that uses a color and depth camera known as a KINECT sensor to track 3D position and movement.
-This technology can be used in traffic control, human-computer interface, video compression and robotics.[13]
+This technology can be used in traffic control, human-computer interface, video compression and robotics.[16]
 See also

 References